Tarazá

 Taraza is a town and municipality in the Bajo Cauca subregion of Antioquia Department, Colombia.
 It lies 222 km from the city of Medellín, the departmental capital, and has a land area of 1569 km2.
 The municipality was separated from the municipality of Cáceres in 1979.

-In April 2008, 24 people were arrested, 40 were injured and at least one was killed in farmers' protests, instigated by FARC, against the eradication of the coca crop in the local area.
+In April 2008, 24 people were arrested, 40 were injured and at least one was killed in farmers' protests here, instigated by FARC, against the eradication of the coca crop in the area.
 In the aftermath of this, the municipality declared a humanitarian crisis.

 Climate

 Tarazá has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.